Discover what you are naturally good at

 As you explore the different categories of life skills, reflect on the HIGH5 assessment results to identify which specific strengths resonate most with you.
 This can help you prioritize and focus your efforts on developing the life skills that leverage your natural abilities.

-20 examples of life skills (skills for work and life)
+20 examples of life skills for work and personal life

 The importance of each life skill varies from person to person.
-Some may prioritize empathy over assertion, but others prefer the latter over the former.
-Nonetheless, some life skills are universally considered to be important.
-Here are some of the most critical life skills.
+Some may prioritize empathy over assertion, but others may focus on developing their cognitive skills.
+To you, some skills will be more important than others, depending on your goals, career, and passions in life.
+However, some skill are universally considered to be important – they help you achieve almost any goal and benefit most relationships.
+Here are some of the most critical life skills:

 1. Writing skills